underscoreio/essential-slick/src/pages/data_modelling.md

 ~~~

 Do you see the problem here?
 We've looked up a _message_ `id`,
-and then used it to search for a _user_ (senders) with that `id`.
+and then used it to search for a _user_ (via `senderId`) with that `id`.
 It compiles, it runs, and produces nonsense.
 We can prevent these kinds of problems using Scala's type system.

-Before showing how, here's another downside of using `Long` as a primary key:
+Before showing how, here's another downside of using `Long` as a primary key.
+You may find yourself writing small helper methods such as:

 ~~~ scala
 def lookupByUserId(id: Long) = users.filter(_.id === id)
 ~~~

-It would be much clearer to use the types of the method, and write:
+It would be much clearer to document this method using the types, rather than the method name:

 ~~~ scala
 def lookup(id: UserPK) = users.filter(_.id === id)